ldtoolkit/conceptnet-lite/README.md

 If a database file is not found in the folder specified in the `db_path` argument, `conceptnet-lite` will attempt to automatically download the raw assertions file from [here](https://github.com/commonsense/conceptnet5/wiki/Downloads) and build the database.
 This takes a couple of hours, so we recommend getting the pre-built file.

 If you provide a path, this is where the database will be built.
 Note that the database file is quite large (over 9 Gb).
-Note that you have to pass `db_download_url=None` to force the library build the database from dump.
+Note that you need to pass `db_download_url=None` to force the library build the database from dump.

 ```python
 import conceptnet_lite